CarlTeclancing/surveywithphp/README.md

 Survey table `user_id` does not reference `id` in `user` table but id of the user `profile` ❌

 Changed survey `user_id` field name to `profile_id` ✔️

+Changed the table structure for answer table, name to description

+  // $previous = $_SERVER['HTTP_REFERER'];, this can be used to go back

+Changed the survey table description constraint from VARCHAR(45) to TEXT